floooh/oryol/code/Modules/Messaging/README.md

 - the actual Message classes

 Protocols can be derived from one another.
-The first MessageId of a derived protocol will be the last MessageId of the parent protocol + 1, so that MessageIds are unique within a Protocol's ancestor chain, which makes it possible to build a jump-table which are indexed directly with the MessageId.
+The first MessageId of a derived protocol will be the last MessageId of the parent protocol + 1, so that MessageIds are unique within a Protocol's ancestor chain.
+This makes it possible to build jump-tables as simple linear arrays with the MessageId as index.

 The C++ source code for protocols is usually not written by hand, but generated from XML files.
 The conversion from XML source code to C++ happens transparently during the build process (you